 As you can see, dust and lint can build up over time in the headphones jack.
 Dirt can block the connection between headphones and jack, which could be the reason for the problem.

-If your headphone jack stops working, the first thing to do is take a look inside.
+If your headphone jack stops working, you should look inside it first.
 This is where a flashlight can come in handy.
 Next, clean the problem and try to solve it.

-There are many ways to clean it, but some work better than others.
-You can blow into your headphone jack, use a cotton swab to get rid of any dust or lint.
+It can be cleaned in many ways, but some work better than others.
+You can blow into your headphone jack, use a swab to get rid of any dust or lint.
 If you have a can of compressed oxygen, you can also use it.

 You may also have an issue with the headphones or the jack, but the audio settings on the device.
-You’ll be able to solve the problem in no time.
-Open the audio settings of your device to check the volume and any other settings that may be muted.
+You’ll be able to tackle the problem in no time.
+Open the audio settings of your device to check the volume and any other devices settings that may be muted.

 You should make sure that your headphones don’t get damaged

-If your headphone jack stops working, the first thing you should do is to replace it.
-You may find that your headphones are the problem and the headphone jack is fine then plug in the headphones into another device.
+If your headphone jack stops working, you should replace it right away.
+You may find that your headphones are the problem and the headphone jack is fine then plug the headphones into another device.
 You don’t have to use a smartphone for this.
 You can use the 3.5mm jack to connect a laptop, TV, or another device.

 Software Malfunctions can be fixed

 If none of these solutions work, the problem is likely caused by a software glitch.
 Open the Android Audio Settings and ensure that the volume is not muted.
-You can then restart your phone by turning them all up to full volume.
+You can restart your phone by turning it all up to full volume.

 We hope that one of these solutions will resolve your problem with the headphone jack.
-If none of these solutions work, it is likely that the problem is serious and should be addressed by a professional.
+If none of these work, the problem is probably important and needs to be fixed by a professional.

 Your headphone jack may be damaged and requires replacement.
-If still under warranty, the best thing to do is contact the retailer and ask them for a repair.
+If the guarantee is still valid, the best thing to do is call the store and ask for a repair.

 It’s time to call the repairman

-If none of these solutions work, likely, the problem may not be as serious as you thought.
-If a warranty still covers your device, it is best to contact the manufacturer or retailer.
+If none of these work, it’s likely that the problem is better than you thought.
+If a warranty still covers your device, you should call the manufacturer or retailer.
 You can explain the issue to the company and then send the device in for replacement or repair.
 It may take a while, but it is usually free.

 You can get phone insurance if the warranty is void.
 Contact your provider to make a claim.